-Capital - Includes expenditures on construction, machinery and equipment of hospitals, clinics, first-aid stations and residential care facilities.
+Capital - Includes expenditures on construction, machinery and equipment, and computer software and databases of hospitals, clinics, first-aid stations and residential care facilities.

 Public Health - Includes expenditures for items such as food and drug safety, health inspections, health promotion activities, community mental health programs, public health nursing, measures to prevent the spread of communicable disease and occupational health to promote and enhance health and safety at the workplace.
 (Data is currently available for the public sector only.)